-In 1953, Hay—and the other leaders of the Mattachine Society, including Chuck Rowland (featured in a Season One MGH episode)—was ousted in part because his Communist affiliation, which was deemed a liability by an insurgent group of more conservative members of the organization, including Hal Call (featured in a Season Two MGH episode).
+In 1953, Hay—and the other leaders of the Mattachine Society, including Chuck Rowland (featured in this MGH episode)—was ousted in part because his communist affiliation, which was deemed a liability by an insurgent group of more conservative members of the organization, including Hal Call (featured in this MGH episode).

 Hay’s gay rights activism didn’t end with his Mattachine ouster, however: in 1966 he co-founded the North American Conference of Homophile Organizations (NACHO) and in 1979 the Radical Faeries, a “mixture of a political alternative, a counter-culture, and a spirituality movement,” in the words of Hay’s biographer Stuart Timmons.
 The anti-assimilationist group, which drew inspiration from Marxism, paganism, anarchism, and Native American spirituality, was also co-founded by John Burnside, who was Hay’s partner from 1963 until Hay’s death in 2002.
 Radical Faerie sanctuaries and gatherings exist to this day.

 Read more about Harry Hay in his San Francisco Chronicle obituary.
 For a more in-depth look at the early days of the Mattachine Society, check out C. Todd White’s Pre-Gay L.A.: A Social History of the Movement for Homosexual Rights and James T. Sears’s Behind the Mask of the Mattachine: The Hal Call Chronicles and the Early Movement for Homosexual Emancipation, and listen to our episodes featuring Chuck Rowland, Herb Selwyn, and Hal Call, who wrested control of the Mattachine from Hay, Rowland, and the other original members of the group.